ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 This operation MAY be supported by the Group Manager and an Administrator.

-The Administrator can send a PUT request to the group-configuration resource associated with an OSCORE group, in order to overwrite the current configuration of that group with a new one.
+The Administrator can send a PUT request to the group-configuration resource manage/GROUPNAME associated with an OSCORE group with group name GROUPNAME, in order to overwrite the current configuration of that group with a new one.
 The payload of the request has the same format of the POST request defined in {{collection-resource-post}}, with the exception that the configuration parameters 'group_mode' and 'pairwise_mode' as well as the status parameters 'group_name' and 'gid_reuse' MUST NOT be included.

 The error handling for the PUT request is the same as for the POST request defined in {{collection-resource-post}}, with the following difference in terms of authorization checks.